Karol002/Gym-Guru-FrontEnd/README.md

 </details>

 # START-UP MANUAL
-Below, after expanding the collapsed section you can find a Project start up manual:
+Below, after expanding the collapsed section you can find instructions for running the project:

 <details><summary>Start up manual</summary>
 <p>